simoncheam/simoncheam/README.md

 <h2> 👋 Hey there, I'm Simon.</h2>

-<h3> I enjoy helping interesting companies grow with creative full-stack solutions.
+<h3> I enjoy helping interesting companies grow with creative full-stack solutions.<br>
 Additionally, I love contributing massive value to everyone involved in the process.</h3>

 <h3> 🤔 &nbsp;If I had my own Pokémon card, here's just some of what would be on the back of it: </h3>